k16e/cfood/README.md

 * Storyblok

+## Summaries of code used
+### How to pull up to date main into dev branch
+My own shorthand, all in one fell swoop.

+`git checkout branch-name; git fetch origin; git merge origin/main;`

+Link to this is down in References & credits.

 ## References & credits
 1. [Build and deploy a static online shop with Nuxt3 using Pinia Store and Stripe Checkout to Firebase](https://keith-mifsud.me/blog/build-and-deploy-nuxt3-static-site-with-pinia-and-stripe-checkout-on-firebase)
 2. [Seed, simplicity of cart page as inspiration](https://seed.com/cart?cart=syn-wk)